Table of Contents

 Amalaki/Amla (Emblica officinalis): Good for constipation, ulcers, gastritis, colitis, hepatitis and haemorrhoids.
 Antioxidant which lower cholesterol and heals damaged arteries.
-Cures diabetes, anaemia, hair loss, premature hair greying and general weakness.
+Cures diabetes, anemia, hair loss, premature hair greying and general weakness.

 Balances: Pitta and Vata

-Haritaka (Terminalia chebula): Tonic for brain, nerve, and digestive system.
-Regulates colon and good for both constipation and diarrhoea.
+Haritaka (Terminalia chebula): Tonic for the brain, nerve, and digestive system.
+Regulates colon and good for both constipation and diarrhea.